ASOR Heritage Excavation Grants

 directly by contributions from our Heritage Members.
 These scholarships may be designated by the donor for a specific individual

 and are open to participants in any of ASOR's CAP-affiliated projects (and to participants in other projects if specified by the donors).
-Grant support for 2016 is expected to be
+Grant support for 2016 will be

 Application Deadline: February 15, 2016